-NMR spectra of the steroidal glucoside and authentic sample of -sitosterol -D-glucoside: The NMR spec-tra of isolated compound and authentic sample of -sito-sterol -D-glucoside were taken in Bruker DPX-300 NMR

-NMR spectrum of the isolated compound in DMSO-d6, the signal appearing at 5.33 indicates the presence olefinic proton at 6 position in the structure.
-These at 3.34-3.75 can be attributed to protons at $2^{"}$ - 6" positions in sugar moiety.
+NMR spectra of the steroidal glucoside and authentic sample of -sitosterol -D-glucoside: The NMR spec-tra of isolated compound and authentic sample of -sito-sterol -D-glucoside were taken in Bruker DPX-300 NMR spectrometer by dissolving the samples in DMSO d6 and found that the spectra were nearly identical.
+In the 'H-NMR spectrum of the isolated compound in DMSO-d6, the signal appearing at 5.33 indicates the presence olefinic proton at 6th position in the structure.
+These at 3.34-3.75 can be attributed to protons at 2'- 6' positions in sugar moiety.
 The doublet at 4.22 agrees with that expected for aromatic in sugar moiety.
 The six signals for the -CH 3 groups appeared in the spectra between 0.6 to 1.00.
-Other proton signals were located between 1.13 - 2.4 and 2.8 - 3.1 regions.
+Other proton signals were located between 1.13 -2.4 and 2.8 - 3.1 regions.
 The shift positions of the isolated compound were almost identical with those of the authentic sample of -sitosterol -D-glucoside (Table 7) except for a peak at 4.06, which appears to be less impurity.